 7. Fringe Waterfall

 We like to call this the half-French, only in that you pinch new hair only on one side of the head (the back), and leave the forehead side of the link “closed.”
 Like a regular three-strand braid, you cross the left over the right, and incorporate new hair into the right before it crosses over to the left.
 Start by creating a side part, and start grabbing hair immediately after the partline, working towards that ear.
 Free-braid once you pass the temple, and secure with a hair tie.
 Need more guidance?
-Peep our tutorial here.
+Peep our waterfall braid tutorial.

 8. French Half-Updo